Today you’re going to learn if vaping is bad for your health.

 Compared to someone who never used a normal cigarette in his life, a daily cigarette smoker has a 2.7 increase in odds of suffering a heart attack.

 As you can see, smoking is associated with a higher heart-attack risk than vaping.

-But we shouldn't ignore the increased heart-attack risk associated with daily e-cigarette use.
+But the 1.7 increased heart-attack risk associated with daily e-cigarette use is alarming nonetheless.

 The highest risk of heart attack was associated with persons who used both e-cigarettes and regular cigarettes daily.

 This last finding suggests that e-cigarette use is an independent risk factor for heart attack, on top of regular cigarette use.